Investment Fraud Lawyer

 Not all trades carried out on behalf of a client qualify as unauthorized trading.
 It is possible to give investment advisors an ongoing trading authorization, which can be similar to a specific power of attorney related to investment decisions.
 Such authorizations mean that they can buy and sell assets on your behalf without the need to seek permission for each individual trade.

-If you are unsure whether trading has taken place on your account without your knowledge, whether or not any financial losses occurred, it is vital to speak to an experienced securities fraud lawyer from one of the leading law firms as quickly as possible.
+If you are unsure whether trading has taken place on your account without your knowledge, or whether or not any financial losses occurred, it is vital to speak to an experienced securities fraud lawyer from one of the leading law firms as quickly as possible.
 The sooner you speak to them, the sooner they can begin investigating your accounts and gathering the critical evidence that can make or break investment fraud cases.

 Over-Concentration